SUBCHAPTER 1.10 - REFERENCES

 Those regulated by FDA may contact their ORA Regional Small Business Representative (SBR) for an explanation of how FDA requirements apply to specific circumstances.
 SBRs also locate relevant references, make referrals, conduct or participate in workshops and conferences, or make non-regulatory audits on request.

 Direct industry inquiries in accordance with District policy, either to appropriate District personnel, to the ORA Small Business Representative for your region, to an FDA industry assistance office or the Center Ombudsman, or to the Office of the Commissioner.
-In CDRH, the Division of Manufacturers, International and Consumer Affairs (DSMICA) staff specializes in industry assistance.
+In CDRH, the Division of Industry and Consumer Education (DICE) staff specializes in industry assistance.
 For FDA drug manufacturing queries, a list of resource staff in the CDER Office of Manufacturing and Product Quality, (HFD-320) identifies each staff member by area of knowledge.
 Refer questions about good clinical practice requirements to the FDA's GCP staff.

 Refer consumer inquiries to the appropriate District Public Affairs Specialist.